-Learning can seem like a chore sometimes.
-Keeping motivated in a plethora of subjects requires persistence and motivation to continue acquiring and applying knowledge.
-Continuous learning certainly is not easy and can seem daunting.
-We are all wired differently and yet we are pushed into sitting exams at school that may not interest us or that we naturally struggle with.
+Learning can seem like a chore.
+Keeping motivated in certain subjects requires persistence to continue acquiring and applying the knowledge gained.
+Continuous learning is certainly not easy and can seem daunting.
+We are all wired differently and yet are pushed into sitting exams at school that don't interest us or that we naturally struggle with.

-Going through my own education, I found my motivation under the guise of a metaphor from a video game.
-It may not work for you but it will help you visualise the importance of continuous learning.
-A skill tree.
-My main focus wasn’t to complete every single branch but to ensure that throughout my life, I never closed one entirely.
+Throughout my time in education, I found my motivation under the guise of a metaphor from a video game.
+It may not work for you but it can help you visualise the importance of continuous learning.

 So here we go, a definitive list of the most important benefits of getting tuition to run alongside current academic studies: